-Manchester United Women v Brighton & Hove Albion Women
+Manchester United edge Brighton in WSL

 Post update

-Attempt blocked.
-Aileen Whelan (Brighton and Hove Albion Women) left footed shot from the centre of the box is blocked.
-Assisted by Lee Geum-Min.
+Attempt missed.
+Martha Thomas (Manchester United Women) right footed shot from the right side of the box is close, but misses to the left.
+Assisted by Hayley Ladd with a through ball.

 Post update